-Whether you are a local, passing through for vacation or work, or are a new resident, there are plenty of free things to do in Fort Worth, Texas.
+Whether you are a local, passing through for vacation or work, or are a new resident concerned about the cost of living in Fort Worth, there are plenty of free things to do in Fort Worth, Texas.
 Visit the Stockyards National Historic District for a western experience, check out the shopping and nightlife in Sundance Square, or hang out at the Fort Worth Water Gardens.
 However you decide to fill your time in this major Texas city, there is no shortage of interesting attractions and free things to do in downtown Fort Worth, Texas and the surrounding area for people of all ages.

 Top 8 Free Things to Do in Fort Worth, Texas